Walter Fairservis: Career

 Fairservis "led an American archaeological expedition to Afghanistan" after graduating with his PhD from Harvard.
 In 1948 he began a thirty-year relationship with the American Museum of Natural History and became the director of the Burke Museum of Natural History in Seattle.
 Using his theatre experience, Fairservis designed the sets at the Burke Memorial Museum to "look like stage sets, where visitors might immerse themselves as participants in the cultures being displayed."
 Using live animals, he argued that "museums shouldn’t resemble mausoleums, and that 'living exhibitions' would serve the public better than collections of stuffed animals."
 He resigned in 1968 when met with disapproval by the museum that his exhibits didn't attract the funds needed to cover the expensive costs they incurred.

 In 1969 he became faculty at Vassar College as a professor of archeology and Asian studies, where he remained until he retired shortly before his death in 1994.
 He had been directing "archaeological excavations at Hierakonpolis in Egypt and in the Indus Valley of Pakistan.
 In 1969 Fairservis and his partner Michael Hoffman felt that it was time to begin excavations in Egypt again.
 Excavations there had been paused since the Great Depression, but political tensions kept Fairservis and Hoffman away from the Hierakonpolis site until 1978, funded with grants from Vassar College, the Smithsonian Institution and the Virginia Museum of Fine Arts.

 Theatre

 The son of actress Edith Yeager, Fairservis toured with his mother and had played in twenty-three Shakespearean plays by the time he was twenty one years old.
 In the 1970's Fairservis wrote scripts for CBS's "Odyssey" and "Adventure" series.
 He worked with The Sharon Playhouse and Orson Welles' Mercury Theater.
 In 1983 Fairservis "founded the nonprofit East-West Fusion Theatre and established the Center for East-West Studies at his home."
 Over 100 productions were produced by this theatre.
 In 1992 the East-West Fusion Theatre came under the leadership of Fairservis's daughter Tevoit Fairservis who taught "Western Asian theater and dance at CW Post University".

+In 1992, Fairservis's theatre the East-West Fusion Theatre staged one of Fairservis's plays "Yamashita!
+Yamashita!" about the trial and execution of General Tomoyuki Yamashita for "atrocities committed by soldiers under his command".
+Fairservis said "I was a Japanese language officer under Gen MacArthur and I knew about the trial in Tokyo where evidence was falsified to convict Yamashita".